Searchable Maize and Corn Patent Data

 Variety names

 Some inbred varieties have been patented two or sometimes three times by the patent owner.
-Such inbred varieties are identified by a (n) suffix immediately following the name of the variety.
-A (1) designates the first patent; a (2) designates a second patent application and issue at a later date; a (3) designates a third patent application and issue at yet a later date.
-If the patent of an inbred variety possessing a (1) suffix has expired, the inbred may still be under protection via a second or third patent.
+Such inbred varieties are identified by an (xofn) suffix immediately following the name of the variety.
+A (1of2) designates the first patent; a (2of2) designates a second patent; a (1of3), (2of3), and (3of3) designate the 1st, 2nd, or 3rd patents of a single inbred.
+If the patent of an inbred variety possessing a (1of2) suffix has expired, the inbred may still be under protection via a second or third patent.
 If no (n) suffix is present, the inbred variety has been patented only once, though it may still be under protection of a PVP certification.

 Parental pedigree nomenclature